KonstantinMack/fussball_vorhersagen/README.rst

 This project started as my final project for a data science bootcamp.
 The Jupyter-Notebook with the presentation (model_final.ipynb) can be found in the folder "src".
 I use various machine learning and deep learning techniques in this project to create football prediction models.
-A more detailed documentation of this project can be found here: LINK

-Each week I will post my predictions for the Premier League below:
+Each week I will post my predictions for the Premier League below (usually updated on Tuesdays for midweek matches and Fridays for weekend matches).
+Starting November statistics of my bets from the Premier League and many other leagues can be found on my `BlogaBet Account <https://dataguybets.blogabet.com/>`_.

 +--------+---+-----------------+-----------------------+----+----+-----+------+-------+-----+------+------+-----------+
 |  Date  |Div|    HomeTeam     |       AwayTeam        |x_HG|x_AG|x_HC | AHC  |adj_AHC|Diff |H_Odds|A_Odds|    BET    |